-23.2 Requisitions of Meetings
+23.1 Requisitions of Meetings

-- 23.2.1 The ACD may requisition a general meeting at any time. - 23.2.2 Shareholders may also requisition a general meeting of the Company.
+- 23.1.1 The Company does not hold Annual General Meetings. - 23.1.2 The ACD may requisition a general meeting at any time. - 23.1.3 Shareholders may also requisition a general meeting of the Company.
 A requisition by shareholders must state the objects of the meeting, be dated, be signed by shareholders who, at the date of the requisition, are registered as holding not less than one-tenth in value of all shares then in issue and the requisition must be deposited at the head office of the Company.
 The ACD must convene a general meeting no later than eight weeks after receipt of such requisition.

-23.3 Notice of Quorum
+23.2 Notice of Quorum

-Shareholders will receive at least 14 days' notice of a shareholders' meeting and are entitled to be counted in the quorum and vote at such meeting either in person or by proxy.
+23.2.1 Shareholders will receive at least 14 days' notice of a shareholders' meeting and are entitled to be counted in the quorum and vote at such meeting either in person or by proxy.
 The quorum for a meeting is two shareholders, present in person or by proxy.
 The quorum for an Adjourned Meeting is also two shareholders present in person or by proxy, however if a quorum is not present from a reasonable time from the time appointed for the meeting then one person entitled to be counted in a quorum shall be a quorum.
 Notices of Meetings and Adjourned Meetings will be sent to shareholders at their registered addresses.

-23.4 Voting Rights
+23.3 Voting Rights